tcgray/shell/README.md

 To support output redirection, use "<*" instead (ex: abc.txt <* -l ls) - this will redirect the output of "-l ls" to "abc.txt."

+To list the most recent child processes, type in "listchildprocs."
+The most recent 20 child processes (commands) will be displayed.

 Written in C